 "for" the community to working "with" its members."

-Poteat, Ann Quinlan, Jodi Rios, Michael Rios, Joseph Schilling, Lynda Schneekloth, Scott
+Quinlan, Jodi Rios, Michael Rios, Joseph Schilling, Lynda Schneekloth,

 Shannon, Lisa B. Spanierman, Jack Sullivan, and Daniel Winterbottom.